 How many contacts can I have per month?

-S: There are no limits in terms of the number of contracts one can have.
+S: There are no limits in terms of the number of contacts one can have.

 How much is it?